isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1b-apply-for-a-licence-or-registration-for-a-new-law-practice-entity.md

   <tr>
     <td>
       <ul>
-        <li><p style="text-align:justify">If the application is approved, the LSRA will issue you an in-principle approval letter.
-You will then need to register the business entity with the Accounting and Corporate Regulatory Authority (“ACRA”) via <a href="https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx?_afrLoop=12873816544343619&_afrWindowMode=0&_afrWindowId=null#%40%3F_afrWindowId%3Dnull%26_afrLoop%3D12873816544343619%26_afrWindowMode%3D0%26_adf.ctrl-state%3D12uks2andg_4" target="_blank">BizFile</a>.</p></li>
+        <li style="text-align:justify">If the application is approved, the LSRA will issue you an in-principle approval letter.
+You will then need to register the business entity with the Accounting and Corporate Regulatory Authority (“ACRA”) via <a href="https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx?_afrLoop=12873816544343619&_afrWindowMode=0&_afrWindowId=null#%40%3F_afrWindowId%3Dnull%26_afrLoop%3D12873816544343619%26_afrWindowMode%3D0%26_adf.ctrl-state%3D12uks2andg_4" target="_blank">BizFile</a>.</li>
       </ul>
     </td>
     <td>